vigilantmaster/RC_BLE/README.md

 1. Launch coroutine to start scanning
    ScannerFlow - provides stream of advertisements
 2. Stop Scanning and Connect
-   Filter for the one we want and connect or maybe display them all and let the user decide.
+   Filter for the one we want and connect -- use of filter is suggested or maybe display them all and let the user decide. - display an activity that displays all ble devices and extract the uuid to connect to. displaying all the devices could allow to operate multiple devices and switch between them.
+Maybe add a tab for each device that is connected.
 3. MutableStateFlow - Data Binding <- update the UI

 SCANNER OBJECT TEMPLATE: